 "The Dome" was designed by Stan Symonds and built in the early 1960's.
 It has been featured in Architectural publications and exhibitions, such as Form to Formless at Sydney's Customs House.
 Tim Ross performed one of his "Man About The House" shows here last February - .
 The Dome has just now been restored to its former 60's modernist glory, completely refurnished and refurbished.

 The Dome is available for short to medium term stays year round.
 We are very flexible and aim to accommodate all requests, but require a 7 night minimum.
 The nightly Rate may vary during peak times.

 The property has a dome ceiling, double storey floor to ceiling glass and unique mezzanine design.
 Upstairs comprises entrance room and 2 bedrooms main with Queen and second with King Single with full mattress trundle that converts to Kingsize bed, both with balconies and extensive water and bushland views.
 There is also a study, walk in wardrobe and full bathroom upstairs.
 There is some flexibility with the King Single trundle, allowing either the study or entry room to be converted into a third small bedroom.

 A spiral staircase leads downstairs to large open plan dining with Parker table comfortably seating 8 - 10 and sunken lounge area with 48" flatscreen TV and Bose sound system.
 Apple TV is provided, with Netflix and Stan.
-There is a glass fronted combustion fireplace and gas heater and electric heater.
+There is a glass fronted combustion fireplace, reverse cycle air-conditioning and electric heater.
 A misting fan is also available.
 The fully equipped kitchen features Bosch appliances, dishwasher and a seperate pantry room.
 There is also a laundry with Bosch frontloading washing machine and a separate second toilet.

 The tiled area flows to a securely fenced grassed lawn and outside pond area.
 The pond is a feature of "The Dome", with an interior section allowing viewing and feeding of the resident Carp and Native Bass.